-Founded in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
-The NEA supports exemplary projects in the artistic disciplines.
+Founded in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming as well as to all the state arts agencies.
+The NEA supports exemplary projects throughout the artistic disciplines.
 Grants are awarded for specific projects rather than for general operating or seasonal support.
 Most NEA grants must be matched dollar for dollar with non-federal funds.
-During FY 2007, NEA received a net appropriation of \$124.562 million.
-The Agency has requested \$128.412 million for FY 2008, which would support an annualized FTE level estimated at 160.
+For FY 2009, the NEA received an appropriation of \$167.5 million from the Omnibus Appropriations Act of 2010.
+In addition, the NEA received \$50 million in 2009 under the American Recovery and Reinvestment Act of 2009 (Recovery Act).
+These additional funds do not require matching.